Road trip from San Francisco to San Diego

-The road trip from San Francisco to San Diego can be done in just under 8 hours if you take the quickest route – staying on the interstate the entire way, you could conceivably drive the 500 miles in a single day if you feel so inclined.
+The road trip from San Francisco to San Diego can be done in just under 8 hours if you take the Fast Route – staying on the interstate the entire way, you could conceivably drive the 500 miles in a single day if you feel so inclined.

-As scenic as this route is, there are still a few things to keep in mind.
+The scenic Pacific Coast Highway Route will take longer to cover at 560 miles.
 Although 9 hours and 30 minutes of driving is a reasonable estimate of how long the drive is, bad weather might extend your travel time by a sizeable amount.

 Best road trip route from San Francisco to San Diego

 Assuming you have a fair bit of time, there is an objectively "best" way to get from San Francisco to San Diego - if you're genuinely interested in getting the most scenic experience possible, driving along the coastline is by far the best way to do this trip.

 On the Fastest Route, there's little incentive to stop along the way – you'll be passing through Los Angeles and right by Bakersfield, but both the coast to the west and California's parks and forests to the east would be a bit too out of your way if you're in a time crunch.

 If you can afford to spend a couple of weeks on this trip, hugging the Pacific coast on the Pacific Coast Highway Route whenever possible is by far your best option, and you'll have no shortage of amazing coastal cities, beaches, and parks to check out.